wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 == Description ==

 * This plugin allows you automatically create tooltip boxes for your technical keywords in order to explain them for your site visitors making surfing more comfortable.
+* you can import keywords from other plugins instead of re writing them

 > #### DEMO
 > * [FrontEnd Live DEMO](http://www.blueskills.net/talking-birds)
 > * [Admin Live DEMO](http://www.blueskills.net/wp-admin/edit.php?post_type=my_keywords)
 >    user 	: demo
 >    password 	: demo

+---

+> ### New Features

+> * Keywords importer tool (nemu : Tools -> KTTG Importer), allows you to import keywords from third party plugins adding them to your glossary

 ---